cognizance-amrita/CognizanceCPT/source/_posts/CodeChef Course.md

 - You have been given access to CodeChef Courses which offers courses in various programming languages.
 - You can opt for either the **"C++ for Problem Solving 1"** or **"Java for Problem Solving 1"** course and start solving the problems.
 - The course generally takes around 10 hours to complete, but you can take as much time as you need to finish it
-- Once you have completed the course, submit your CodeChef handle to confirm the task completion.
+- Once you have completed the course, submit your CodeChef handle and screenshot of course completion to confirm the task completion.
 - This task is designed to improve your problem-solving skills and provide you with practical experience in algorithmic thinking and coding.
 Good luck!

 ### C++ Problem Solving 1